-Nyman Gibson MiralisTel:+61 2 9264 8884Level 9, 299 Elizabeth StreetEmail:mn@ngm.com.auSydney NSW 2000URL:www.ngm.com.auAustralia
+Nyman Gibson Miralis Level 9, 299 Elizabeth Street Sydney NSW 2000 Australia

+Tel:

++61 2 9264 8884

+Email: mn@ngm.com.au

+URL: www.ngm.com.au

 Nyman Gibson Miralis is an international, award-winning criminal defence law firm based in Sydney, Australia.
 For over 55 years it has been leading the market in all aspects of general, complex and international crime, and is widely recognised for its involvement in some of Australia's most significant criminal cases.
 Our international law practice focuses on white collar and corporate crime, transnational financial crime, international sanctions, bribery and corruption, international money laundering, cybercrime, international asset freezing/forfeiture, extradition and mutual assistance law.
 Nyman Gibson Miralis strategically advises and appears in matters where cross-border investigations and prosecutions are being conducted in parallel jurisdictions, involving some of the largest law enforcement agencies and financial regulators worldwide.
 Working with our international partners, we have advised and acted in investigations involving the US, Canada, the UK, the EU, China, Hong Kong, Singapore, Taiwan, Macao, Vietnam, Cambodia, Russia, Mexico, South Korea, the British Virgin Islands, New Zealand and South Africa.